umdevelopera/um-optimize/readme.txt

 === Ultimate Member - Optimize ===

 Author: umdevelopera
 Author URI: https://github.com/umdevelopera
 Plugin URI: https://github.com/umdevelopera/um-optimize
 Tags: ultimate member, optimize, assets
+Requires at least: 5.5
+Tested up to: 6.4
-Requires at least: 6.0
+Requires UM core at least: 2.6.8
-Tested up to: 6.3.1
+Tested UM core up to: 2.7.0
 Stable tag: 1.0.0
 License: GNU Version 2 or Any Later Version
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt
-Requires UM core at least: 2.6.11

 == Description ==

-Optimize loading of the Ultimate Member pages and resources.
+Optimize loading for sites with the Ultimate Member plugin.

 = Key Features =

-- Removes CSS and JS files that belongs to Ultimate Member and its extensions if these files are not used on the page.
+* Removes CSS and JS files that belongs to Ultimate Member and its extensions from pages where there are no Ultimate Member elements.

-== Installation ==

-You can install this plugin from the ZIP file as any other plugin.
-Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin
+* Combines CSS and JS files that belongs to Ultimate Member and its extensions on pages with Ultimate Member elements.
+* Minifies combined files.

 = Documentation & Support =

 This is a free extension created for the community.
 The Ultimate Member team does not provide any support for this extension.
 Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-optimize/issues

+== Installation ==

+Download ZIP file from GitHub or Google Drive.
+You can find download links here: https://github.com/umdevelopera/um-optimize

+You can install this plugin from the ZIP file as any other plugin.
+Follow this instruction: https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin

 == Changelog ==

-= 1.0.0: October 3, 2023
+= 1.0.0: November 19, 2023 =

-- Added feature that removes CSS and JS files if these files are not used on the page.
+* Initial release.